anirbanbasu/ollama-downloader/README.md

 ### `ollama_library`

  - The `models_path` points to the models directory of your Ollama installation.
 On Linux/UNIX systems, if it has been installed for your own user only then the path is the default `~/.ollama/models`.
 If it has been installed as a service, however, it could be, for example on Ubuntu 22.04, `/usr/share/ollama/.ollama/models`.
 Also note that the path could be a network share, if Ollama is on a different machine.
- - The `models_tags_cache` points to the file that will contain the cache of models and their tags as available in the Ollama library, _not your own Ollama installation_.
  - The `registry_base_url` is the URL to the Ollama registry.
 Unless you have a custom Ollama registry, use the default value as shown above.
  - Likewise, the `library_base_url` is the URL to the Ollama library.
 Keep the default value unless you really need to point it to some mirror.
  - The `verify_ssl` is a flag that tells the downloader tool to verify the authenticity of the HTTPS connections it makes to the Ollama registry or the library.
 Turn this off only if you have a man-in-the-middle proxy with self-signed certificates.
 Even in that case, typically environment variables `SSL_CERT_FILE` and `SSL_CERT_DIR` can be correctly configured to validate such certificates.